Glenn Miller: Death

 By Tuesday, December 12, 1944, the Major Glenn Miller Army Air Forces Orchestra completed making their prerecorded and regular broadcasts in England, and prepared for the move to France.
 On Niven's order, Miller was booked on a scheduled Air Transport Command passenger flight from London-Bovingdon to Paris-Orly on Thursday, December 14.

 Miller was on standby for an earlier flight on December 13, but it was canceled due to bad weather in France.
 His reservation on December 14 was also canceled.
 Miller grew frustrated and impatient, fearing that arrangements would not be made in time to accommodate the movement of his unit to France.
 On a telephone call to Haynes, he learned that a mutual acquaintance, Lieutenant Colonel Norman F. Baessell of the Eighth Air Force Service Command at Milton Ernest, was flying to France on Friday, December 15.
 It was to be aboard a Noorduyn UC-64A Norseman assigned to him and piloted by Flight Officer John R. Stuart Morgan.
 Baessell invited Miller to join them.

 Miller's travel orders did not authorize him to board a "casual" flight and he did not report his intentions to his chain of command, so SHAEF was in the dark concerning Miller's whereabouts.
 Although AAF and RAF combat missions flew that day, as well as numerous transport planes, the RAF Training Unit at RAF Twinwood Farm, near Bedford, had stood down, but the aerodrome was open.
-At 13:45 hours (1:45 PM), Morgan landed at Twinwood, boarded Baessell and Miller, and took off at 13:55 hours (1:55 p.m.).
+At 13:45 hours (1:45 pm), Morgan landed at Twinwood, boarded Baessell and Miller, and took off at 13:55 hours (1:55 pm).
 The UC-64 and its occupants were never seen again.
 The next morning, the Battle of the Bulge began.
 The Eighth Air Force and SHAEF did not realize that the UC-64 with Miller aboard was missing until three days later, on Monday, December 18, 1944.